fallakm/cse15l-lab-reports/lab1.md

    * *With file as argument*

      ![Image](image3.png)

-     error produced since cd works only to change directories and not to a file
+     error produced since cd works only to change directories and not to file So, `cd Hello.java` produces error

      Absolute path before : `/Users/fallakmakhija/lecture1`